 An experienced Giersch Group CFO will help you run your new business more quickly and with less risk.
 Professionally managed accounting, reporting and analysis is priceless; we make it affordable.

 Book your free consultation today for a no-pressure initial evaluation of how an outsourced startup CFO can help you generate the most return on your investment.

-Role of a CFO for a nonprofit organization
+Role of a CFO for a nonprofit

-Like a business, nonprofit organizations have complex financials to keep track of, as well as compliance issues.
+Nonprofit organizations have complex financials to keep track of, as well as compliance issues.
 As the nonprofit grows, a CFO becomes increasingly essential.

 Nonprofit CFOs oversee cash flow planning, develop and monitor budgets, track key operational metrics, oversee audits, and analyze trends to forecast ROI for both existing and planned programs.
 The CFO also represents the business to investors, and keeps key stakeholders apprised of the nonprofit’s finances and investment activities.

 Benefits of a CFO for a nonprofit